The Aerial Maps: Adam Gibson and the Ark-Ark Birds (2015-2017)

 With a similar line-up, the band briefly morphed into Adam Gibson and The Ark-Ark Birds, releasing the albums Australia Restless in 2015 and Cities of Spinifex in 2017.

 The band line-up for the recorded albums and live shows included Alannah Russack (vocals), Stewart Cahn (guitar), Shane Angus (guitar, vocals), Darren "Fud" Ryan (drums), Simon Gibson (drums. ukulele), Tim Byron (keyboards, vocals), Jadey O'Regan (keyboards), Danny Yau (bass), Peter Colquhoun (back vocals), and Mick Hart (guitar, bass, vocals).

-It was also in 2017 when founding Maps’ member Simon Holmes passed away, bringing to a close the initial iteration of the Aerial Maps.
+It was also in 2017 when founding Maps’ member Simon Holmes died, bringing to a close the initial iteration of the Aerial Maps.

 Death of Simon Holmes (2017-present)

 Simon Holmes was an integral founding member of the Aerial Maps.
 It was his sonic vision, along with that of Simon and Adam Gibson, that shaped the first two Aerial Maps albums.
 It was Holmes’ passing that spurred Gibson to reconvene under the name of The Aerial Maps and, after a 5-year hiatus, begin a new era of the band.
 With a new sense of purpose and a new line-up consisting of himself, Simon Gibson, Alannah Russack (ex-Hummingbirds), Peter Fenton (Crow), Mark Hyland, and Jasper Fenton, the band played extensive shows, with bands such as Halfway and Mick Thomas, and embarked on the recording of a new album.

 The result of which was the 2021 album Intimate Hinterland.